taranchik/website-elements/README.md

 Copy-paste the following commands into the terminal.

-1. Fetch the Website Elements in your current directory
+1. Fetch the website-elements in your current directory

 ```
 git clone https://github.com/taranchik/website-elements